Use code EARLYBIRD21 when enrolling in a LIVE or Problem-Based course today and save big!

 This most popular writing course uses the personal essay to explore narration, description, and reflection.
 Students learn to use vivid descriptions, specific details, figurative language, and variety in sentence structure.
 Students experiment with techniques for organizing paragraphs, transitioning between ideas, and composing effective beginnings and endings.
 Voice (consistent diction and psychology) and its interaction with audience and purpose are also examined.

-In response to student essays, instructors comment on form, style, and content, generally holding students' work to college-level standards.
+In response to student essays, instructors comment on form, style, and content.
 Critiques explain successes and delineate problems needing further work.
 Sentence-level issues of grammar are not the main focus of instruction.
 Rather, instructors help students understand that the conventions of Standard Written English are part of what, for many audiences, marks a careful, learned writer, but that writing is always much more than that.
 Instructors introduce methods of revision, and several assignments are expected to be intensive revisions of essays previously critiqued.

 This course does not have any synchronous class meetings, but students may schedule one-on-one virtual meetings directly with the instructor.